 PSY 323 Psychology of Women (3) i.
-Evaluation of theories of psychological, cognitive, and personality sex differences, female problems in adjustment, and clinical interventions for women.
-Prerequisite: PSY 101, 200; or consent of instructor.
+Evaluation of theories of physiological, cognitive, and personality sex differences, female problems in adjustment, and clinical interventions for women.
+Prerequisite: PSY 101, 200 or consent of instructor.

 PSY 325 Psychology of Personality (3) i.
-Dynamics of personality development and human behavior; emphasizes theories of personality.
-Prerequisite: PSY 101, 200; or consent of instructor.
+Dynamics of personality development and human behavior, with emphasis on theories of personality.
+Prerequisite: PSY 101, 200, or consent of instructor.